yibo-geomatique/dashboard/Concepts/Concepts.md

     *  French definition
     *  german definition
     *  UK definition
-* **Illustration through maps** : links to examples to illustrate the definition on real specific cases (not necessarily within the selected cities)
 * **Relation with data** : existing metadata or data connected to the concept, e.g. concept in a formal model, or data that can be used to portray the concept on a map (possibly link with DataSource Dataset or Processes).
+* **Illustration, pedagogic material** : links to examples to illustrate the definition on real specific cases (not necessarily within the selected cities)